 Important things to know before taking the road on Australia’s East Coast

 We travelled from Brisbane to Sydney and the south of NSW in our own car.
 We slept in the car or camped.
 The guide contains information on the camps where to sleep and – if you don’t want to camp – the nearby town with hotels.
-If you plan to buy a car in Australia to travel with it, you’ll love these tips about how we equipped our car to sleep in it.
+If you plan to buy a car in Australia to travel with it, you’ll love these tips about how we equipped our station wagon to sleep in it.
 Before your Australia road trip, make sure you know how to change a tyre on your car.
 That’s the most common problem you can get when you drive 4,500 km, and it will save you time to figure it out before you have a problem!

 Otherwise, driving from Brisbane to Sydney isn’t too hard.
-You’ll have phone coverage and 4g access most of the time (although it’s recommended to download the maps on your phone if you can as you’ll regularly loose connections).
-The roads are mostly good; even the gravel roads weren’t too bad (except one – I put a note in the guide).
+You’ll have phone coverage and 4g access most of the time (although it’s recommended to download the maps on your phone if you can as you’ll regularly lose connections).
+The roads are mostly good; even the gravel roads weren’t too bad (except for one – I put a note in the guide).
 The important thing to consider is wildlife and I highly recommend not driving at sunset and at night.

 And make sure you download the free Fuel Check App created by the NSW Government.
 It’s super easy to use and will help you find the cheapest petrol stations.

 Some of the regions on this Australia’s southeast coast itinerary have been impacted by the terrible summer 2019-2020 bushfires.
 I drove from Brisbane to Sydney (and back) during the bushfire season three years in a row, including in 2019-2020.
 The images of the disaster are heartbreaking.
 Does that mean you shouldn’t go on the road trip?